DirkieDurky/DeElstar/README.md

 * [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) (Optional)

 ### Getting started
-To get started you will need all the depencencies installed.

-### First time you pull
+1. Install all dependencies
-1. Run the `npm install` command in the `frontend` and the `backend` folder
+2. Run the `npm install` command in the `frontend` and the `backend` folder
-2. Copy the `.env.example` file located in the `backend` folder and rename the copy to `.env`
+3. Copy the `.env.example` file located in the `backend` folder and rename the copy to `.env`
-3. Enter your database credentials into the `.env` file
+4. Enter your database credentials into the `.env` file

 ### Every time you pull
 1. Install the `de_elstar.sql` database and turn the database on